 To access rebates from the CleanBC Better Homes and Home Renovation Rebate Program you are required to provide supporting documentation (invoices from the contractor) with your rebate application.
-Please read the terms and conditions for a complete list of invoice and supplementary documentation requirements.
+Please read the Program Requirements and Additional Terms and Conditions for a complete list of invoice and supplementary documentation requirements.

 Invoices must meet these requirements: